ceramicstudio/VerifiableCredentialDemo/README.md

  - graphql does not allow fields starting with '@'
  - graphql does not allow fields named "id"

 Also, some verifiable credential formats include a large amount of boilerplate that it may be desireable not to store in each instance.
+Further, the verifiable credential spec may allow highly flexible field choices that may be hard to replicate in fixed models without further logic.

 For these reasons, a transformation of the raw graphql is necessary, and possibly desireable.
 Two types of transformations are possible: